The Labours of Hercules: The Arcadian Deer

 Poirot visits this address and is told that the girl, an Italian, had returned to her home country.
 She is described by the landlady as dark-eyed and bad-tempered.
 Poirot tries to trace Nita through her former employer, Katrina Samoushenka, but is told that the dancer has gone to Switzerland.
 He also speaks with the owner of Grasslawn, Sir George Sanderfield, who remembers Marie, with some unease, but does not recall a maid on the first occasion of Madame Samoushenka's visit to his house, and thinks Poirot is mistaken.
 Marie is the subject of Poirot's next visit.
 She was employed in the last week of June when the previous maid had left, possibly due to illness.
 She hints that she knows something of Sir George that Poirot would like to know, but the detective does not take up the offer, much to her annoyance.

 Poirot speaks to his contact in the theatre world who tells him the dancer has gone to Vagray Les Alpes in Switzerland, suffering from tuberculosis, and that her maid was an Italian from Pisa.
 Poirot travels to Pisa to find from her family that Nita Valetta, whom they call Bianca, had had appendicitis and had died on the operating table.
 Poirot has seemingly reached the end of his quest, but something troubles him and he moves on to Switzerland where he finds Samoushenka in poor health.

 She confirms Poirot's suspicions that Marie Hellin was blackmailing Sir George Sanderfield, and that Marie's predecessor, Nita, has died.
 Poirot points out that Nita's family called her Bianca.
 He notices Katrina's golden hair and puts it to her that on the visit to Sanderfield's house in June, she was between maids – Bianca had left and Marie had not yet been employed.
 Samoushenka was, in fact, Nita, or "Incognita" to give her a full name, and she enjoyed several hours of pleasure in Arcady with her Greek god when he called at the house and the others were out.
 She does not deny his story.
-Then, he convinces Katrina to start a new life with Williamson.
+Then, he persuades Katrina to start a new life with Williamson.
 His quest for the Arcadian deer is at an end.